-Name Туре Description appl y_del ay in ter val How long nodes wait to apply incoming changes.
+Name Туре Description apply_de lay in ter val How long nodes wait to apply incoming changes.
 This option is useful mainly to set up a special subgroup with delayed subscriber-only nodes.
 Don't set this on groups that contain data nodes or on the top-level group.
-Default is 0s . chec k_con strai nts bo ole an Whether the apply process checks the constraints when writing replicated data.
+Default is 0s. check_co nstraint s bo ole an Whether the apply process checks the constraints when writing replicated data.
 We recommend keeping the default value or you risk data loss.
 Valid values are on or off.
-Default is on. defa ult_c ommit scop e te xt The commit scope to use by default, initially the local commit scope.
+Default is on. default commit_s cope te xt The commit scope to use by default, initially the local commit scope.
 This option applies only to the top-level node group.
 You can use individual rules for different origin groups of the same commit scope.
-See Origin groups for more details. enab le_pr oxy_r outin g bo ole an Where pgd-proxy through the group leader is enabled for given group.
+See Origin groups for more details. enable_r bo ole an Where Connection Manager through the group write leader is enabled for a given group.
 Valid values are on or off.
-Default is off. enab le_ra ft bo ole an Whether group has its own Raft consensus.
-This option is necessary for setting enable_proxy_routing to on .
+Default is on for subgroups and off for the cluster group. enable_r bo ole an Whether group has its own Raft consensus.
+This option is necessary for setting enable_routing to on .
 This option is always on for the top-level group.
 Valid values are on or off.
-Default is off for subgroups.

-Name Туре Description enab le_wa l_dec oder bo ole an Enables/disables the decoding worker process.
+Default is on for subgroups. enable_w al_decod er bo ole an Enables/disables the decoding worker process.
 You can't enable the decoding worker process if streaming_mode is already enabled.
-Valid values are on or of of. loca tion te xt Information about group location.
+Valid values are on or off.
+Default is off. location te xt Information about group location.
 This option is purely metadata for monitoring.
-Default is '' (empty string). num write rs in teg er Number of parallel writers for the subscription backing this node group.
-Valid values are -1 or a positive integer1 means the value specified by the GUC bdr.writers_per_subscription is used1 is the default. rout e_rea der_m ax_la g in teg er Maximum lag in bytes for a node to be considered a viable read-only node.
-Currently reserved for future use. rout e_wri ter_m ax_la g in teg er Maximum lag in bytes of the new write candidate to be selected as write leader.
+Default is '' (empty string). num_writ ers in teg er Number of parallel writers for the subscription backing this node group.
+Valid values are -1 or a positive integer1 means the value specified by the GUC bdr.writers_per_subscription is used1 is the default. route_re ader_max lag in teg er Maximum lag in bytes for a node to be considered a viable read-only node.
+Currently reserved for future use. route_wr iter_max lag in teg er Maximum lag in bytes of the new write candidate to be selected as write leader.
 If no candidate passes this, no writer is selected.
-Default is -1 . rout e_wri ter_w ait_f lush bo ole an Whether to switch if PGD needs to wait for the flush.
-Currently reserved for future use. stre aming mode te xt Enables/disables streaming of large transactions.
+Default is -1. route_wr iter_wai t_flush bo ole an Whether to switch if PGD needs to wait for the flush.
+Currently reserved for future use. streamin g_mode te xt Enables/disables streaming of large transactions.
 When set to off, streaming is disabled.
 When set to any other value, large transactions are decoded while they're still in progress, and the changes are sent to the downstream.
 If the value is set to file, then the incoming changes of streaming transactions are stored in a file and applied only after the transaction is committed on upstream.
 If the value is set to writer, then the incoming changes are directly sent to one of the writers, if available.
 If parallel apply is disabled or no writer is free to handle streaming transactions, then the changes are written to a file and applied after the transaction is committed.
 If the value is set to auto, PGD tries to intelligently pick between file and writer, depending on the transaction property and available resources.
 You can't enable streaming_mode if the WAL decoder is already enabled.
 Default is auto.
+For more details, see Transaction streaming. failover slot_sc ope te xt PGD 5.7 and later only.
+Sets the scope for Logical Slot Failover support.
+Valid values are global or local.
+Default is local.
+For more information, see CDC Failover support.